-We Scored the Big Upcoming Comic Book Film & TV Projects by How Gay They’ll Be
+We Rated the Upcoming Comic Book Film & TV Projects by How Gay They’ll Be

 Hey, gay comic book movie fans, you probably already know that real LGBTQ representation in upcoming comic book movies is on the way!
 But where will it pop up?
 With many projects getting delayed, the scheduling for upcoming comic book movies and TV series has been rocky at best.
 But that also has increased the hype for some of the LGBTQ representation that’s on the horizon for these films (and some streaming programs).

 If you’re a gay comic book movie fan and want to know which upcoming comic book movies are on the horizon up to 2022, I’ve got you covered.
 And we also take a look at how gay each of these upcoming comic book movies are, asking “But how gay is it?”
 Is a gay comic book movie in the cards for 2021??

 Here are 8 of the biggest upcoming comic book movies and TV projects (but note that release dates may change):

 1. WandaVision – December 2020

 The first project on our list isn’t even one of the upcoming comic book movies but is perhaps the most anticipated project on our list.
 Releasing on Disney+ at the end of this year is this six-hour miniseries starring the Scarlet Witch and Vision.
 The series will depict Wanda as she’s created her own happy family life with the deceased Vision and two adorable kids through magic.
 But what happens when that magical world comes tumbling down?
 Watch the mind-blowing trailer here.